 A student who has not registered for classes for one or more semesters must contact the SSDO, at least thirty (30) days prior to the start of any semester (Fall, Spring or Summer) to notify the SSDO of the student’s intent to return to South Suburban College and the need to resume their academic accommodations.
 The interactive process will be reviewed at this time.

 Rocky Clark Memorial Scholarship Fund

 SSC was saddened to learn of the passing of former student Rocky Clark.
 Rocky, just 28 years old, died on January 5, 2012, at Ingalls Memorial Hospital in Harvey.
 Rocky was paralyzed from the neck down after a spinal cord injury in 2000.
-His injury was a result of a tackle which occurred during a football game at Eisenhower High School against Oak Forest.
-He spent the next eleven years nearly prone in a wheel chair.
+His injury was a result of a tackle that occurred during a football game at Eisenhower High School against Oak Forest.
+He spent the next eleven years nearly prone in a wheelchair.

 Rocky Clark began as a freshman at SSC in the spring of 2004 and last attended in the spring of 2007.
-While most freshman take walking and even breathing for granted, Rocky was in and out of the hospital.
+While most freshmen take walking and even breathing for granted, Rocky was in and out of the hospital.
 He was the first recipient of the Walter Payton Scholarship.
-He maintained good grades and a positive attitude, despite the loss of his youthful energy, mobility and independence.
+He maintained good grades and a positive attitude, despite the loss of his youthful energy, mobility, and independence.
 Rocky was a quiet presence for the importance of open enrollment, accessible public spaces, and services for students with disabilities.
-School isn’t always about the prospect of future employment–it is often about an age appropriate experience developing the mind and nourishing the spirit.
+School isn’t always about the prospect of future employment–it is often about an age-appropriate experience developing the mind and nourishing the spirit.